|Tuesday - Friday||11.00 - 22.00|

-Louisiana welcomes guests with 3 critically acclaimed exhibitions and a unique opportunity to enjoy the autumn season in our wonderful Park and have lunch or dinner at Louisiana Cafe.
-Our three-storey Children's Wing offer workshops and activities to kids and their families.
+Louisiana welcomes guests with 3 exhibitions and a unique opportunity to enjoy the autumn season in our wonderful Park and have lunch or dinner at Louisiana Cafe.
+Please note, that you will need to show a valid corona passport when entering the museum.

 25.9.21 - 9.1.22

 Mika Rottenberg mixes film, installation and sculpture and blends truth with fiction to create spellbinding works that are both absurd, surrealistic, critical, loving – and fun.

 15.7.21 - 2.1.22

 Pia Arke used her dual ethnicity in Greenland and Denmark as a point of departure for her powerful and poetic work, that delves into Danish colonial history and her own personal journey.

 There are a few days during the Christmas Holidays, where the museum will be closed and days where there will be different opening hours.
 See more below.
 Please note that all other days are open as usual.
 Tuesday-Friday 11-22.
 Sunday and Saturday 11-18.
 Mondays closed.